resonantdsp/SwankyAmp/README.md

 * The `Contour` control adjusts a high pass which removes low end in the pre-amp stage.
 Increase it for a tighter sound, but too much and you'll notice you're losing lows.
 Decrease it for a dirty distortion sound as the low end builds up in the pre-amp section and constantly biases the signal into a distorted region.

-* The `Cab Mix` control adjusts how much of the signal goes through the cabinet model.
-This plugin currently uses a fairly simple 4x12 cabinet model.
-If you prefer to use your own IR cabinet modeller (recommended), then turn this all the way to the left.
-Anything in between makes for an experimental sound.
+* When the `Cabinet` parameter is active, the amplifier output is fed into a cabinet model.
+The model emulates a generic 4x12 cabinet with a condesner microphone.
+If you have a cabinet emulation plugin, it might be best to disable this parameter and feed the output of Resonant Amp into your cabinet emulator.

 * The `Pre. ...` controls adjust parameters relating to the pre-amp distortion, while the `Power ...` controls adjust the same parameters but for the power amp.